Photo by: Patrizio Buralli

 - To see some pics taken at the Sleep Concert and published on Festival Transart FB Page, click here;

-paynomindtous‘ co-founder & graphic designer, Cristina Ruggieri [1993, Alba, Italy] is currently studying sculpture at Accademia di Belle Arti in Turin, city where she lives.
-Beside messing around with materials and shaping stuff, she’s passionate about the overall listening experience, whether is it live or in her bedroom filled of stuffed animals.
+paynomindtous‘ co-founder & graphic designer, Cristina Ruggieri [1993, Alba, Italy] has recently completed her studies at Accademia di Belle Arti in Turin, the city where she lives.
+Beside messing around with materials and shaping stuff, she’s passionate about the overall listening experience, whether is it live or in her bedroom filled with stuffed animals.